Jin-Roh/Nand2Tetris/README.md

 # Intro

-Nand2Tetris, in this course a modern computer will be built using only as a building block the nand logic gate.
+Nand2Tetris, is a course that aims to engineer a modern computer using only as a building block the NAND logic gate.
 The components to be constructed are:

-1. Logic gates (and, not, or, nor, etc)
+1. Logic gates.
-2. Combinational Logic Circuits (mux, dmux, inc, adder, etc).
+2. Combinational Logic Circuits.
-3. Memory, (Primary and Sencundary).
+3. Primary/Secondary storage storage.
-4. CPU,   (Machine Language, ALU, PC, etc).
+4. CPU, ALU, program counter.
 5. Computer Architecture.
 6. Assembler.
 7. Virtual Machine.